Requesting a Test

 *Non-HMC facilities should provide a photocopy of the passport or QID along with the requisition.

 **The STAT test option is not routinely offered to non-HMC facilities.
 Please discuss with the relevant specialty Head if this option is required on an individual patient basis.
+For HMC facilities: Any requests for additional or special STAT testing outside of the section-approved list must be discussed by the physician with the pathologist or designee and approval taken prior to proceeding with patient testing.

 Some requests require additional special information as follows: